collinparan/covid19_community_project/README.md

-# covid19_community_project
+# CoViD19 Community Project

+## Description

-The goal is to create an A.I. recommendation dashboard, to show what has been tried to mitigate spread and decrease death-rate.
+The goal of this project is to create visualizations and an A.I. recommendation dashboard, to show what has been tried to mitigate spread and decrease death-rate.